subygan/subygan.github.io/blog/content/_index.md

 ---
 title: Suriya
 emoji: 🧑🏻‍💻
-description: Suriya
+description: Suriya's website
 ---

-I try to write stuff I'm interested about, here.
+My place on the internet where, I try to write about stuff I'm interested in.

 💻  [tech](tech)